 Sta.
-Lucia Land, Inc. is principally engaged in real estate development, both horizontal and vertical, in various locations across the country and is part of the Sta.
-Lucia Group.
+Lucia Land, Inc. is principally engaged in real estate development, both horizontal and vertical, in various locations across the country.
 The Corporation has built a track record in the area of horizontal residential developments, particularly gated subdivisions, and has expanded into vertical developments, mall operations, housing construction and marketing.
-The Sta.
-Lucia Group with over 50 years track record of real estate development, the Corporation has completed over 250 projects and developed over 10,000 hectares of land across more than 70 cities and municipalities across the Philippines.
+With over 50 years track record of real estate development, the Corporation has completed over 250 projects and developed over 12,000 hectares of land across more than 70 cities and municipalities across the Philippines.